 In the summer of 2013 Sam was part of a team that recreated the 1869 John Wesley Powell expedition – the first time that anyone rowed the length of the Grand Canyon.
 ‘Operation Grand Canyon‘ was broadcast on BBC2 in January 2014.

-Sam presented a 2012 film for BBC4 about Antigua in the Age of Sail ‘Nelson’s Caribbean Hell Hole’ and a three-part 2013 series on Shipwrecks, also for BBC4.
-He has presented three BBC iWonder guides – on the destruction of the German Fleet at Scapa Flow, the crazy dazzle-camouflage that so characterised WW1 at sea, and the death of Lord Kitchener.
+Sam has also presented three BBC iWonder guides – on the destruction of the German Fleet at Scapa Flow, the crazy dazzle-camouflage that so characterised WW1 at sea, and the death of Lord Kitchener.
 He has also presented two BBC ‘WW1 Uncut’ films – on U-Boats and Explosives.

-Sam has worked as a maritime history consultant for Christie’s, the BBC, Channel 4, The History Channel, The Discovery Channel, National Geographic Channel and National Public Radio in Boston.
+Sam has worked as a maritime history consultant and talking head for Christie’s, the BBC, Channel 4, The History Channel, The Discovery Channel, National Geographic Channel and National Public Radio in Boston.

 Sam is a Visiting Fellow in Maritime and Naval History at the University of Plymouth, a Fellow of the Royal Historical Society and a Fellow of the Society of Antiquaries.